JBro-Birds/MechaCar_Statistical_Analysis/README.md

 ![p_value_r_squared](https://raw.githubusercontent.com/JBro-Birds/MechaCar_Statistical_Analysis/master/support_images_read.me/p_value_r_squared.png)

 *  Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 Based on the assumption that .05 level of significance is statistically significant the vehicle lenght (2.60e-12 coefficient) and ground clearance (5.21e-08 coefficient) variables provide a non-random amount of variance to the mpg values in the dataset.
-The other three variables have coefficients > 0.5.
+The other three variables have coefficients > 0.05.

 * Is the slope of the linear model considered to be zero?
 Why or why not?
+With the p-value of 5.35e-11 being < 0.05 the slope is non-zero.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The linear model predicts mpg of MechaCar prototypes effectively since the multiple R-squared value is 0.71.
+Based on the Pearson correlation coefficient reference table r >= 0.7 signals a "strong" correlation.

 ## Summary Statistics on Suspension Coils